su1214/mining-homework/exercise 3/exercise_3.md

     “Police” when there is no reason to believe there is a causal relationship.

-How were the researchers from UPenn able to isolate this effect?
-Briefly describe their approach and discuss their result in the “Table 2” below, from the researchers’ paper.

-1. The researchers from UPenn were able to isolate this effect because the District of Columbia had the policy where they increased “Police” when there is an increased risk of terrorism, which is believed to be unrelated to the street crime rates.
+2. The researchers from UPenn were able to isolate this effect because the District of Columbia had the policy where they increased “Police” when there is an increased risk of terrorism, which is believed to be unrelated to the street crime rates.
 The result in